HEP-PBSP/wmin-model/README.md

 ## Installation

-There are several ways of installing wmin-model, see also [colibri installation instructions](), however, the possibly simplest way is to first clone the repository and then using the provided `environment.yml` file":
+There are several ways to install wmin-model, see also [colibri installation instructions](https://hep-pbsp.github.io/colibri/get-started/installation.html), however perhaps the easiest way is to clone the repository first and then use the provided `environment.yml` file:

 ```bash
 git clone git@github.com:HEP-PBSP/wmin-model.git